srobo/runbook/docs/competition/livestream/matches.md

 The video scheduler is currently a fork of the [overlay](#overlay), with much of the functionality removed.
 Therefore, it's brought into OBS in the same way, just without the chroma key.

+### Playback issues

 Due to issues with the OBS browser, some videos will not play directly through it.
-In that case the scheduler will either need to be opened in an external browser and screen captured, or the videos transcoded into an alternative format.
-This is an issue actively being looked into.
+This manifests as it requesting the video file, but not being able to play it.
+There are a few solutions to this:

+- Transcode the videos to `webm`, as this can be played correctly
+- Open the scheduler in an external browser, and add to OBS via a screen share.

+This issue has mostly been seen on Linux, and a long-term solution is being looked for.